Arundurai29/devoptekai/src/content/products/ragworks.md

 </div>
 <div class="lg:col-6 mr-auto grid place-content-center">

-#### Plug-and-Play Architecture
+<h4 class="dark:text-white"> Plug-and-Play Architecture</h4>

-RAGWorks features a modular design that enables users to easily add or swap out different components or "layers."
+<p class="dark:text-white">RAGWorks features a modular design that enables users to easily add or swap out different components or "layers."
 This flexibility allows for customization to fit specific use cases, whether it's tweaking the retrieval mechanics or refining the generative models.
-Users can tailor the system to optimise performance, relevance, and accuracy specific to their requirements.
+Users can tailor the system to optimise performance, relevance, and accuracy specific to their requirements.</p>

 </div>
 </div>